Canon 800D vs Panasonic GH5s

 Studio photographers will appreciate that the Panasonic GH5s (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 800D Manual (free pdf) or the online Panasonic GH5s Manual.
+Further information on the features and operation of the 800D and GH5s can be found, respectively, in the Canon 800D Manual (free pdf) or the online Panasonic GH5s Manual.

 So how do things add up?
 Is the Canon 800D better than the Panasonic GH5s or vice versa?
 The listing below highlights the relative strengths of the two models.